One of the largest stretches of open water in Herefordshire – great for birds and otters.

 - Areas of this nature reserve are grazed seasonally by sheep.
 Please ensure dogs are on a lead around livestock.

-- No fishing, no swimming, no boating or other unauthorised recreational use of the lake is allowed.
+- No fishing, no swimming, no boating and no other unauthorised recreational use of the lake is allowed.

 - Please take all of your litter home with you.